GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 * distance of the code owner config file that defines the code owner to the path for which code owners are listed (the lower the distance the better the code owner)
+* whether the code owner is a reviewer of the change (only when listing code owners for a change)

+The distance score has a lower weight than the is-reviewer score, hence when listing code owners for a change, code owners that are reviewers are always returned first.

 Other factors like OOO state, recent review activity or code authorship are not considered.